“Isn’t blogging just writing in an online journal everyday?” – Clueless me over 3 years ago before becoming a full-time stepmom blogger

 The stepmom blogger community contains some of the most supportive, genuinely kind people I’ve ever met.

 When your work is all online, it can be really difficult to step away from your phone and computer.

-There are all of the daily tasks like writing an Instagram caption, responding to an Exclusive Stepmom Community post requesting my advice, approving comments on the blog, and checking emails.
+There are all of the daily tasks like writing an Instagram caption, replying to emails requesting advice, approving comments on the blog, and coaching stepmoms.

 Then, there are all of the weekly tasks like writing a blog post, optimizing posts for Search Engine Optimization, sharing a personal post in our private Facebook group for stepmoms, and writing the newsletter to the email club.

 On top of those tasks, I’m working on collaborations, new products and resources, networking with others in the stepfamily space, and taking every training I can get my hands on to be sure I’m serving my audience the very best I can.